 Watering and Feeding

-As with many succulents, this cactus will go dormant in colder months and should be given no water between October and April to reduce the risk of rot setting in.
+As with many succulents, this cactus will go dormant in colder months and should be given no water between October and April to reduce the risk of rot.

 Seedlings may have a very diluted mix of fertilizer occasionally, but adults are capable of being fed an undiluted concentration.